SoftwareAG/c8y-docs/content/device-tutorials/cumulocity-netcomm-agent-release-notes.md

 ### Release notes for NetComm Agent 1.0.0

-This document describes the Cumulocity-Netcomm-Agent package for the [casa systems NTC-220 series](https://support.netcommwireless.com/product/ntc-220-series) router.
+This document describes the Cumulocity-Netcomm-Agent package for the [casa systems NTC-220 series](https://support.netcommwireless.com/products/NTC-220%20Series) router.

-> If you have either [NetComm Wireless NTC-6200](https://support.netcommwireless.com/product/ntc-6200) or [NetComm Wireless NTC-140W](https://support.netcommwireless.com/product/ntc-140w), you must get our old Netcomm Agent version 4.2.3 or older.
+> **Info:** If you have either [NetComm Wireless NTC-6200](https://support.netcommwireless.com/products/NTC-6200%20Series) or [NetComm Wireless NTC-140W](https://support.netcommwireless.com/products/NTC-140W%20Series), you must get our old Netcomm Agent version 4.2.3 or older.
 Please contact [support](https://empower.softwareag.com/ContactSupport/) or refer to the other guide to get packages.

 ### Supported functionality